ocaml/dune/doc/hacking.rst

 User documentation lives in the ``./doc`` directory.

-In order to build the user documentation, you must install python-sphinx_ and sphinx_rtd_theme_.
+In order to build the user documentation, you must install python-sphinx_, sphinx_rtd_theme_ and sphinx-copybutton_.

 Build the documentation with